 Faculty members are subject to assignment in both day and evening classes on or off of their "home/main" campus, provided that the combined teaching load does not exceed eighteen contact hours per week.
 For Faculty teaching in "lecture only" courses in Academic disciplines, 15 contact hours per week (five 3-hour classes) define a "full load."
 For Faculty teaching "lecture+lab" courses (Biology, e.g.), 18 contact hours per week (3 classes with accompanying labs) define a "full load."
 An adjustment may be made for additional duties or for various class/lab combinations at the discretion of the college administration.
 No reduction is made in teaching load for committee assignments unless exceptional circumstances arise.
-The teaching load for Division Chairs shall be two courses per semester.
 Exceptions must be approved by the appropriate Dean or the Vice President of Academic Affairs.
 Load sheets are submitted electronically by individual Faculty members to the Vice President of Academic Affairs office at the beginning of each semester.